MicrosoftDocs/azure-docs/articles/event-grid/auth0-overview.md

 ![Auth0 Logo](./media/auth0-overview/auth0-logo.png)
 Auth0, the identity platform for application builders, provides developers and enterprises with the building blocks they need to secure their applications.

-The Auth0 Partner Topic allows you customers to leverage events emitted by Auth0’s system to accomplish a number of tasks, from engaging with users in meaningful and custom ways after the authentication to automating security and infrastructure tasks.
+The Auth0 Partner Topic allows you to use events that are emitted by Auth0’s system to accomplish a number of tasks.
+Engage with users in meaningful ways after the authentication or automate security and infrastructure tasks.

-The integration allows you to stream your Auth0 log events with high reliability into Azure for consumption with any of your favorite Azure resources.
-This allows you to react to events, gain insights, monitor for security issues, and interact with other powerful data pipelines.
+The integration allows you to stream your Auth0 log events with high reliability into Azure.
+There, you can consume the events with your favorite Azure resources.
+This integration allows you to react to events, gain insights, monitor for security issues, and interact with other powerful data pipelines.

 For organizations using Auth0 and Azure, this integration will allow you to seamlessly integrate data across your entire stack.